 Another of the puberty stages is that your genitals, or private areas, also grow and change during puberty.
 Your outside parts (the vulva) are enclosed by two sets of ‘lips’.
 The larger lips have hair.
 The inner, smaller lips don't.
 These increase in size a little bit.
 Inside your body, the vagina is getting longer and the uterus is getting bigger.

 7. Discharge Occurs

 Discharge is a clear or cloudy fluid produced by your body to moisten and cleanse the vagina.
 Before you start your period, you'll probably notice yellow or white stains inside your underwear.
 This is natural moisture from the vagina.
-It's perfectly normal, and it's a sign that menstruation will likely start in six to 18 months.
+It's perfectly normal and is one of the stages of puberty in girls, a sign that menstruation will likely start in six to 18 months.
 Sometimes, vaginal discharge can become white, clumpy, thick or milky.
 In this case, you might have a yeast infection.
 Talk to your parents or doctor if you have any questions.

 8. First Period Starts

-All of these changes lead up to the start of your first period.
+The most important of the stages of puberty in girls is the start of your first period.
+All of the previous puberty stages are getting you ready for this.
 You may not be sure what’s normal, but there’s no need to worry.
 When you first start menstruation, it can be unpredictable for the first two years.
 It typically takes 1-2 years for cycles to develop, so you may not be regular for a while.

 Every girl develops differently and at her own pace, so don’t be discouraged.
 These signs of puberty in girls usually happen in the order listed above, but this may not be the order that they happen to you — and that is totally OK!
-No matter what order all these changes happen, just know you’re on your way to becoming a woman — and that is an amazing thing!
+No matter what order all these puberty stages happen in, just know you’re on your way to becoming a woman — and that is an amazing thing!